alberto-moreno-sa/linio-standards/standards/commit-standard.md

 An example is `Removed deprecated actions in SomeController.`

 The reason for this is the commit history MUST be usable, but does not REQUIRED to be used, as a changelog.
-Messages such as `Merge`, `Updated X`, etc., do not describe what was changed.
+Messages such as `Merge`, `Updated SomeClass.`, etc., do not describe what was changed.

-### Issue Prefix
-If the project you are working on is using a project management software (e.g. Jira), the commits MUST be prefixed with the issue related to it.
-An example is `[PROJ-1234] Added cart items to customer session.`.

 ## When to Commit?
 ### Frequency